osilander/203.311/Week9/Week9.md

 #### Part B

 i) There is not much to say here.
-Plotting the data as it is is completely fine.  `upset` is another command with many options to modify th eoutput.
-There is no option to print to a filename from within `upset`, so that has to happen through other methods we have discussed already.
+Plotting the data as it is is completely fine.  `upset()` is another command with many options to modify the output.
+There is no option to print to a filename from within `upset()`, so that has to happen through other methods we have discussed already.

 ---